 <your-instance>with the id of the actual instance

 controllerNamein the first line of the file.
-It should be the same value that you have set as the
+It should be the same value that you have set while adding the AppDynamics Controller

 For any questions or feature request, please contact AppDynamics Help.